raichur/motivation/README.md

 ## Motivation

-A simple Google Chrome Extension that replaces the "New Tab" page.
+A simple Google Chrome extension that replaces the “New Tab” page.
 Note that the life expectancy is not accurate, but it reminds me that time is actually being used up.

 ### Setup: